I became insane with long intervals of horrible sanity.

 Seth's might take a while to right itself.
 If it's sideways wait a bit.

 Alan and I got friendly with some people that sit near us at Knick games.
-They are nice guys and fun to talk to but one of them said the kind of thing that just drives me nuts last game.
+They are nice guys and fun to talk to but last game, one of them said the kind of thing that just drives me nuts.
 Back in 1985 the NBA had the first draft lottery.
 The names of the seven teams that didn't make the playoffs were put in envelopes and one was drawn at random and that team got the first pick in the draft.
 The Knicks won and drafted franchise player Patrick Ewing.
 The fan in front of us simply stated as a fact that the lottery was rigged.
 There has been speculation of that from the start but absolutely no evidence ever given.
 The logic was that the NBA wanted a strong team in New York so risked the credibility of the league by fixing it.
 It isn't like this was some wildly improbably event.
 The Knicks had a one in seven chance, just like every other team.
 Some team had to win.
 Moreover in the years preceding this the league made two huge decisions that killed the Knicks when they didn't have to.
 First the imposed a huge punishment when the Knicks tried to sign George McGuinness from the ABA even though they didn't have his draft rghts.
 Then in the early days of free agency in 1978 the Knicks signed Marvin Webster.
 The rule then was that the commissioner would then decide on how the team the signs a free agent would compensate the team losing the free agent.
-The commissioner made the Knicks give up so much that the signing weakened the team and strengthened Seattle the team Webster had played for.
+The commissioner made the Knicks give up so much that the signing weakened the team and strengthened Seattle, the team Webster had played for.
 Seattle went from being a good team to being the NBA champs and the Knicks got worse.
 The league essentially forced the Knicks to make a bad trade.
 So the evidence was there that the league wasn't trying to help the Knicks.
 Even without that there was no evidence they were trying to help them yet this fan stated it as a fact beyond dispute.
 That is my pettest of pet peeves.
 It's one of the most dangerous things in the world, believing things because you want to believe them, not the facts.
-It's the basis of so much of what is wrong I public policy.
+It's the basis of so much of what is wrong in public policy.
 Yet is it so common.
 I hear people do it all the time.
 It might be how the majority of people base their decisions on health and medicine.
 Notice I said "might" because I haven't done a study or read evidence to that effect.
 That's my gut feeling which though based on evidence isn't scientific and I know it is not be trusted.

 Basing decisions on how things make you feel is done by both sides of the political debate but it seems to be actually accepted by the Republicans.
 They don't feel the need to justify it at all.
 When Santorum said that federal law says that if Puerto Rico became a state it would have to adopt English as it's official language he was simply wrong.
 There is no such law.
 When called on it his campaign said, "it was how he feels' which they felt was a suitable explanation.
 No need for a retraction or apology.
 He felt that way and that makes it valid.